Quest (British TV channel): Quest +1 on Freeview

+Programming

 Sports coverage

 On 21 July 2014, Quest announced that they would be broadcasting live football in the form of the 2014 Schalke 04 Cup - a pre-season tournament featuring the likes of Newcastle United F.C. and West Ham United F.C.
 Five months later the channel broadcast live coverage of the Dubai Challenge Cup.

 Speedway highlights are also shown on Quest.

-Since 2016, Quest has showed coverage of the British Superbike Championship live, free-to-air.
+Since 2016, Quest has shown coverage of the British Superbike Championship live, free-to-air.
 Originally, it was to avoid a clash with other events being shown on Eurosport's normal broadcast channels, but subsequently the event has regularly been shown on the channel either live or by highlights.

 In late 2016, Quest broadcast live coverage and highlights of the new Home Series International Snooker Series, Quest broadcast afternoon sessions live of the English, Scottish and Northern Irish Opens with evening coverage exclusively on Eurosport and highlights.
 Both Eurosport & Quest cover the final sessions of each tournament live.
 The coverage is presented by Andy Goldstein or Colin Murray alongside Jimmy White, Neal Foulds & Ronnie O'Sullivan with commentary by the usual Eurosport commentators Joe Johnson, Neal Foulds, Dave Hendon & Philip Studd.

-Since 5 January 2019, Quest has shown live coverage and highlights of the BDO World Darts Championship, BDO World Trophy and the World Masters.
-Quest shares coverage with sister channel Eurosport.
+In 2019 and 2020, Quest showed live coverage and highlights of the BDO World Darts Championship, BDO World Trophy and the World Masters.
+Quest shared coverage with sister channel Eurosport.

 Quest also shows parts of the 24 Hours of Le Mans each year along with its sister channels Eurosport 1 and Eurosport 2 and also broadcast highlights of the MotoGP World Championship along with Moto2 and Moto3 beginning in 2019 and 2020.